 Lesson Plans and Materials

-The Exploring Creation with Health and Nutrition, 2nd Edition, Student Textbook is written in a conversational format with the author talking directly to your student.
-We guide them through key learning strategies like how to think critically about what they are learning, identify important parts of the information presented, take meaningful notes, and complete experiments.
+The Exploring Creation with Health and Nutrition, 2nd Edition, softcover textbook, is written in a conversational format with the author talking directly to your student.
+We guide them through key learning strategies like how to think critically about what they are learning, identify important parts of the information presented, take meaningful notes, and complete projects.

 Suggested Daily Schedule